-Our research investigates several key questions: How do TPVs interact with sea ice and influence Arctic weather?
-What role do they play in weather predictability?
-Understanding these connections is essential for improving forecast skill in high-latitude regions.
+Our research investigates several key questions: How do TPVs form, strengthen, move, and dissipate?
+How do TPVs interact with Arctic cyclones (and by extension sea ice) and influence the Arctic climate system?
+What role do they play in midlatitude weather predictability?
+Understanding these connections is essential for improving forecast skill in polar and midlatitude regions.

-Arctic cyclones are synoptic-scale cyclones that are present poleward of 60°N latitude.
-Summer is a unique season for Arctic cyclones as they are more numerous and more frequently generated within the Arctic, often forming when a TPV moves over the Arctic Frontal Zone or over marginal sea ice regions.
+Arctic cyclones (ACs) are synoptic-scale surface lows that are present in the polar regions, whether forming locally or moving in from the midlatitudes.
+Summer is a unique season for Arctic cyclones as they are more frequently generated within the Arctic, often forming when a TPV moves over the Arctic Frontal Zone or over marginal sea ice regions.
+Several summer AC cases have been observed with lifetimes over almost two weeks.
+We suspect that this longevity can be at least partially explained by connections with TPVs, with some studies suggesting that intensifying Arctic cyclones can exhibit an equivalent barotropic structure (vertical alignment between the surface low and TPV) for extended periods of time.

 During winter, Arctic cyclones are less frequent and most often move into the Arctic from midlatitudes.
-Fundamental questions exist regarding their large horizontal scale (reaching up to 5000 km) and long lifetimes (up to several weeks), which contrasts with theory given the large planetary vorticity of high latitudes.
+Fundamental questions exist regarding their large horizontal scale (reaching up to 5000 km), which contrasts with Rossby radius theory given the large planetary vorticity of high latitudes.
+During all seasons, ACs can also affect the underlying sea ice through a combination of dynamic and thermodynamic processes, and these are cyclones commonly linked with Very Rapid Ice Loss Events (VRILEs).

 Our group utilizes ensemble data assimilation techniques to help build our understanding of the processes that are represented in numerical models and improve the capability of numerical weather prediction.